c-bun/OCBE-Textbook/_sources/OCBE_II/Chapter 14 - Electrophilic reactions.md

 electrophilic addition reaction down because a carbonyl is an electron withdrawing, carbocation-destabilized group.

-### 14.1B:The stereochemistry of electrophilic addition
+### 14.1B: The stereochemistry of electrophilic addition

 Depending on the structure of the starting alkene, electrophilic addition has the potential to create two new chiral centers.
 Addition of